American Flat Track: British Invasion

-The Japanese arrive
+The Japanese Arrival

 New regulations for 1969 eliminated the displacement penalty for overhead valve engines; in dirt track events brakes were permitted for the first time.
 Mann would win a second crown for BSA in 1971 before the British motorcycle industry collapsed in the face of stiff technological competition from Japanese manufacturers.
 In 1973, Yamaha's Kenny Roberts would win the first Grand National championship for a Japanese company.
 Since 1973 the displacement limit for short-track events was increased to 360cc, but multi-cylinder two-stroke engines were still limited to 250cc.

 In 1975 the championship gained full sponsorship from R.J.
 Reynolds Tobacco and became known as Camel Pro Series.
 Between 1979 and 1982 the series was named Winston Pro Series, reverting to Camel brand in 1983.

 In 1976 dirt track engines were limited to a maximum of two cylinders; in 1977 the short track engines were limited to 250cc and limited to one cylinder.
 When the Yamaha team withdrew from the Grand National championship after the 1977 season, Harley-Davidson was left once again to dominate the series.
 By 1983, the Grand National Championship had become the best attended form of dirt track racing in America, either on two wheels or four wheels.
 This would be the high point for the championship as, other forms of motorcycle racing such as motocross and road racing began to overtake dirt tracking in popularity.

 Tammy Jo Kirk became the first woman to score GNC points in 1983.
 In 1984, Honda entered the championship and broke the Harley-Davidson stranglehold with Ricky Graham winning the championship.
 Honda followed with three consecutive national championships by Bubba Shobert before they withdrew in 1987, leaving Harley-Davidson once again as the sole major manufacturer in the series.
 In 1984 short-track rules granted a 500cc displacement limit for four-stroke engines.

 In the 1970s and on into the 1980s, the Grand National Championship proved to be a fertile training ground for world champion road racers as, AMA dirt track racers such as Kenny Roberts, Freddie Spencer, Eddie Lawson and Wayne Rainey all went on to win the 500cc road racing world championship.
 The motorcycle road racing technology of the late 1970s featured engines with power in excess of what the frames and tires of the day could handle.
 The resulting tire spin created a style of riding more reminiscent of dirt track riding, where sliding the rear tire to one side is used as a method to steer the motorcycle around a corner.
 This proved to be a great advantage to American dirt track racers who were accustomed to sliding their motorcycles.
 As Grand Prix motorcycle racing evolved into its current MotoGP formula with electronic traction control limiting rear wheel sliding, the advantage once held by former dirt trackers has been diminished.